AdminMinecraft1/obj-to-JSON/README.md

 <h1>OBJ to JSON Exporter</h1>

 <h4>First question "Man WhaT A...
 Why i need this?"</h4>
     <h4>My answer you don't.
 But.
-If you want make you life EASE you could try!</h4>
+If you want make you life EASY you could try!</h4>

 <h2>So whats next?</h2>

-You like may WebGL or don't), yours developer way to faces with 3D models;
+If you like WebGL, your way as developer to faces with 3D models;

 So -> you need some model, in -> some file format;